Mt Warning (band)

-MT WARNING is an alternative rock band from Northern New South Wales, Australia that formed in 2012.
+Mt Warning (stylised MT WARNING) is an alternative rock band from Northern New South Wales, Australia that formed in 2012.
 Their debut album Midnight Set was produced by the filmmaker Taylor Steele.
 The name for the band comes from the disputed name for a mountain near their home town near Mount Warning.
-The traditional name for this mountain is Wollumbin.
-The name Wollumbin comes from the language of the local Bundjalung nation.
-Vocalising these traditional names is a reminder that a culture existed here long before colonisation.
-As part of this process Wollumbin was registered in 2006 as the traditional name for Mt Warning.
-This mountain is the first place to see the sunrise in Australia.

 Beginnings

-The first gigs for MT WARNING were support slots for The Rubens and The Temper Trap, which Time Off Brisbane said: "A perfect rattling tenor and there's clearly a few people hooked.
+The first gigs for Mt Warning were support slots for The Rubens and The Temper Trap, which Time Off Brisbane said: "A perfect rattling tenor and there's clearly a few people hooked.
 His haunting and slightly cinematic single, "Burn Again", deftly prepares the ground for what's to come"; and Drum Media said of their Sydney performance: "Flanked by an uber-cool collection of lads and ladies, showed some solid guitar prowess and a powerful voice".